LucaRugiu2/Data-science/README.md

 ## Introduction

 Hello, this repository is a place where I store examples of analysis and/or snippets I used for work.
+Data used come either from #https://www.kaggle.com/ or are manually fabricated by me.

 Contacts:
 - email (luca.rugiu@hotmail.it)